Watcher-ux/Airbnb-Price-Prediction-and-Analysis/README.md

 Predicting prices isn’t just math — it’s understanding a city’s rhythm.
 This project explores Airbnb listings, cleans their chaos, trains multiple machine learning models, and finally turns predictions into a usable, interactive dashboard powered by **Streamlit**.
+Alos, when I started to explore the Airbnb one major inference was that on many of their listings(sometimes for more than half the dataset) the price was missing, I found it particularly odd and started exploring(Insight derived by exploring the listing files from *Inside Airbnb*).

 ---